-When should you take full retirement and spousal benefits if one spouse is expected to die much sooner than the other?
+When should you take full retirement and spousal benefits if one spouse could die much sooner than the other?
+You may want to wait to collect your retirement benefit to maximize your spouse’s survivor benefit.
 Photo courtesy of Flickr user Jon Pinder.

 Larry Kotlikoff’s Social Security original 34 “secrets”, his additional secrets, his Social Security “mistakes” and his Social Security gotchas have prompted so many of you to write in that we now feature “Ask Larry” every Monday.
 We are determined to continue it until the queries stop or we run through the particular problems of all 78 million Baby Boomers, whichever comes first.
 Kotlikoff’s state-of-the-art retirement software is available here, for free, in its “basic” version